cyberiko/cyberiko.github.io/README.md

 # Welcome!
-  Below you can find the latest repositories from my github account:
+  Below you can find my latest repositories.\
+  You can also <a href="https://cyberiko.com">visit my personal blog - Cyberiko</a>

 ## getChromeExtensions
   Get all of currently installed chrome extensions from all users and profiles.\